RedDot-3ND7355/BnS-Buddy/README.md

 + Yevvie - For Icons, Splash art and BnS Buddy Forum images
 + Airix - For providing a battleground fix
 + GunerX - For providing upk numbers for animation toggles
++ Yeti - For finding AMD ULPS interfering with bns performance
++ Megai2 - For his dx12 proxy mod for better bns performance

 Requirements: